Call for Papers and Sessions: 6th Annual ‘Life in Kyrgyzstan’ Conference

 - Methods of rigorous impact evaluation.

 The keynote speakers are Prof. Richard Pomfret (University of Adelaide) and Dr. Bohdan Krawchenko (University of Central Asia).
-The academic committee comprises of Prof. Kathryn Anderson (Vanderbilt University), Prof. Tilman Brück (IGZ/ISDC), Dr. Damir Esenaliev (IGZ/ISDC), Dr. Roman Mogilevskii (UCA), Dr. Kanat Tilekeyev (UCA), and Prof. Nurgul Ukueva (American University Central Asia).
+The academic committee comprises of Prof. Kathryn Anderson (Vanderbilt University), Prof. Tilman Brück (IGZ/ISDC/NRI), Dr. Damir Esenaliev (IGZ/ISDC), Dr. Roman Mogilevskii (UCA), Dr. Kanat Tilekeyev (UCA), and Prof. Nurgul Ukueva (AUCA).

-If public health conditions in times of the COVID-19 pandemic permit, the conference will be held at Park Hotel in Bishkek (Kyrgyzstan), on 28-29 October 2020.
-Alternatively, the conference will be held on the same days online, in a format to be determined.
-Either way, the organisers are committed to ensure a lively exchange of ideas and experiences on the topic of Life in Kyrgyzstan.
+In light of the Covid-19 pandemic, the 6th Annual Life in Kyrgyzstan conference 2020 will be held online.
+The organisers are committed to ensure a lively exchange of ideas and experiences on the topic of Life in Kyrgyzstan.
 In these testing times, evidence-based decision making is more valuable than ever.
 And the micro-level analysis of lives and livelihoods can make an important contribution to better policies in Kyrgyzstan and beyond.

 There is no conference fee.
-Please note that travel and accommodation funds cannot be provided.
 Registration for participation in the conference, including for experts wishing to attend the conference without presenting a paper, will close on 20 October 2020

 .
 For further information on the Life in Kyrgyzstan